 2. It makes it so you don’t really need to brine it at all.
 I didn’t brine this.
 I added the flavoring underneath the skin, sprinkled it with salt and pepper and that’s it!

-4. I set it on a sheet of lemons and naval oranges and it provided a delicious base.
+4. I set it on one sheet of lemons and naval oranges and it provided a delicious base.

 And then I carved it beautifully and arranged some olive branches and slices of lemon and orange around it.